 After the race, we would all gather at Starbucks to enjoy our favorite drinks, and for those who were starving, a donut.
 While the egg sandwiches would probably have been a better breakfast selection after that kind of workout, the donuts usually called my name every time.
 And why not, right?
 I just ran a 5k, and it’s a holiday – double the reason to sugar up.

-While we aren’t even close to the 4th of July, I can reminisce about warm weather, Starbucks with my sisters and of course, donuts.
-This recipe for share my copycat recipe for Starbucks Devil’s Food Donuts.
+While we aren’t even close to the 4th of July, I can reminisce about warm weather, Starbucks with my sisters, and of course, donuts.
+This recipe for my copycat recipe for Starbucks Devil’s Food Donuts to be exact.
 They are so insanely delicious, especially for a baked donut recipe.
-Yes, you read that right these donuts are baked, not fried.
+Yes, you read that right.
+These donuts are baked not fried.

-You’re not only saving your money buy making these at home, you are also saving on calories!
+You’re not only saving your money by making these at home, but you are also saving on calories!
 Bonus.
-If you already weren’t convinced you needed to make these DEVIL’S FOOD DONUTS now you are.
+If you already weren’t convinced you needed to make these Devil’s Food Donuts now you are.
 And who said that baked donuts aren’t as tasty?
 They can be, especially when you add the vanilla-butter glaze.

-My niece Kennedy loved Starbucks Vanilla Bean Scones for a few years, of course I had to whip her up a batch to take the lead in the “favorite aunt” contest.
-And while this phase of vanilla bean scone love is over, I still make them for and she still loves me for doing that.
+My niece Kennedy loved Starbucks Vanilla Bean Scones for a few years.
+Of course, I had to whip her up a batch to take the lead in the “favorite aunt” contest.
+And while this phase of vanilla bean scone love is over, I still make them for her and she still loves me for doing that.
 She is not a donut fiend like my sister, so the next time I go down to visit them you bet I will be making these baked donuts and I am pretty sure my sister will approve.

 Enjoy!
 XOXO San

-Don’t forget to pin this recipe for baked DEVIL’S FOOD DONUTS to your favorite Pinterest board for later.
+Don’t forget to pin this recipe for Devil’s Food Donuts to your favorite Pinterest board for later.